AnantSharmaDev768/auralyze-ai/README.md

-# 🌌 Zenith Auralyze AI
+# 🌌 Zenith Auralyze DSP
 > **DSP Control Surface for Windows.** A React/Electron-based interface for system-wide audio virtualization and frequency-domain manipulation.

 ---